 If you are experiencing a lot of oral pain and discomfort or you have swelling or bleeding in your mouth and you are not sure what to do, you are likely experiencing a dental emergency.

-If you need emergency dental care during regular business hours, simply call our office at 978-263-7703 and we will make sure to see you for a same-day appointment.
+If you need urgent dental care during regular business hours, simply call our office at 978-263-7703 and we will make sure to see you for a same-day appointment.
 If you need to reach us after business hours, on a weekend or a holiday, please follow the instructions on our answering service or call our emergency line directly at 978-206-1595.

 5 Tips for Preventing a Dental Emergency